Articles » Email Database » Cleaning Service Email List: How to Reach 875,000+ US Cleaning Companies in 2026

 Option 1 — Buy a Pre-Built List

 You pay a data broker, they send you a CSV.
 Done.
 4 to 8 cents per contact usually.
 A list of 10,000 cleaning company leads runs anywhere from $400 to $800.
+If you want the full breakdown of who sells what and for how much, we went deep on how to buy email lists the right way.

 The good: you can start emailing this afternoon.
 The bad: the data might be six months old.
 Possibly older.
 The cleaning industry has insane turnover — owners retire, businesses fold, people switch email providers.
 Also?
 Your competitors probably bought the same list.
 So that cleaning company owner in Tampa is getting hit by you AND three other people selling the same type of product, all in the same week.
 Good luck standing out.